RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Glyph Cards

-The grey cards players use to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player's color that they use to move their Druid Tokens across the grid.
+The green cards players use to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player's color that they use to move their Druid Tokens across the grid.

 ### Leyline Path